MD PROGRAM ADMISSIONS PROCESS

 Understanding

-We place our applicant interviews at the beginning of the admissions process, rather than at the end.
-This enables our applicants to demonstrate their personal strengths and how it balances with their academic and extracurricular experience.
+The admissions process for the best Caribbean medical schools emphasizes each candidate’s unique story.
+That’s why we place our medical school interviews at the beginning of the admissions process, rather than at the end.
+This enables our applicants to demonstrate their personal strengths and how they balance with their academic and extracurricular experience.
 It lets you tell us your story as a complete candidate, because we know you are more than just scores and grades.

 Accommodating

 We recognize that many people across the U.S. and Canada who would make wonderful physicians may not have the time or resources to travel for an interview.
-Because of this, we conduct online interviews and we send our team to cities across the U.S. to provide you with an opportunity to be heard.
+Because of this, we conduct online medical school interviews, and we send our team to cities across the U.S. to provide you with an opportunity to be heard.

 Effective

-The interview provides an opportunity for you to ask questions and gauge the fit between your goals and objectives and the learning environment and approach at Trinity.
+The medical school interview provides an opportunity for you to ask questions and gauge the fit between your goals and objectives and the learning environment and approach at Trinity.
 We're looking for potential.
-We find students who have been overlooked, whose drive and determination to become doctors is unwavering, and give them the chance they need to achieve their goal.
+We find students who have been overlooked, whose drive and determination to become a doctor is unwavering, and give them the chance they need to achieve their goal.

 References and Recommendation Letters